Pythonidaer/reddie/README.md

 - GitHub: Web-based hosting service for Git repositories.
 - Axios: Promise-based HTTP client for making API requests.
 - Cypress: JavaScript end-to-end testing framework.

+## Future Enhancement Ideas

+- Revamp UI with darkmode or alt-color mode options
+- Card re-design to separate box from background
+- Update comment idea
+- Checkbox filter by subreddit
+- Alternative search input for full-URLs (any subreddit post)
+- The above would require an alt-Search Screen for signed-in Users
+- The search would receive the URL and spit out its rendered card
+- This would then contain similar code as the SearchBox page

 ## Prerequisites